Project-KONDA/data-value-clustering/README.md

 Groups of characters are represented by graphical objects, called blobs.
 They correspond to the columns and rows of the matrix.
-To configure additions and deletions we use an additional blob, the small blue blob labelled with an X.
+Their distances correspond to the weights for subsitutions.
-For configuring the weights, the user can move the blobs on the 2D canvas using drag and drop.
+For configuring the these weights, the user can move the blobs on the 2D canvas using drag and drop.
+To configure the weights for additions and deletions we use an additional blob, the small blue blob labelled with an X.
 The weight for substitutions within a group is represented by the size of the corresponding blob.
 The user can modify the size using the mouse wheel while hovering over the blob.